 - Previous history of ankle sprain

-- Not participating in balance training when individual has suffered from an ankle sprain
+- Not participating in balance training when the individual has suffered from an ankle sprain

 - Not using a brace when recovering from a sprained ankle